Waboodoo/HTTP-Shortcuts/docs/faq.md

 3. Click the + button and select *Static Variable* as the variable type
 4. Enter a name for the variable
 5. **Tick the *Allow 'Share...'* checkbox
-6. From the dropdown menu that appears below select which part of the shared text you want to handle: text, title, or both
+6. From the dropdown menu that appears below select which part of the shared text you want to handle: text, title, or both.
+Most apps will only share text, so if in doubt go with that.
 7. Click the checkmark button at the top right to save your variable
 8. Go back to the app's main screen
 9. Click the + button to start creating a new shortcut or long press an existing shortcut and select *Edit* to open the shortcut editor